 - In a large pot over medium heat, combine potatoes and enough cold water to cover to about an inch.
 Bring to a boil.
 Lower heat, cover and continue to cook for about 15 to 20 minutes or until potatoes are tender enough to pierce with a fork.
 Remove potatoes from heat and drain well.

 - Meanwhile, in a skillet over medium heat, cook bacon until golden brown and crisp.
 With a slotted spoon, remove from pan and drain on paper towels.

 - In a deep bowl, combine mashed potatoes and heavy cream-butter mixture.
-Mash potatoes with a fork until smooth and has no lumps.
+Mash potatoes with a fork until smooth and have no lumps.
 Do not over-beat or mashed potatoes will turn "gluey".

-- Using a small scoop, portion mashed potatoes into 1-inch balls and between the palm of your hands, roll into round shape.
+- Using a small scoop, portion mashed potatoes into 1-inch balls and between the palm of hands, roll into round shape.

 - Working one at a time, dust potato ball in flour, shaking off any excess flour, dip in egg, and then dredge in Panko, gently pressing down breadcrumbs to coat.

 - Add balls to hot oil and deep-fry, turning as needed, for about 2 to 3 minutes or until golden and crisp.
-Do NOT overcrowd pot, work in batches as needed.
+Do NOT overcrowd the pan, work in batches as needed.

 - With a slotted spoon, remove from heat and drain on a wire rack.
 Serve immediately.

 “This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.”